-Membership in a fraternity or sorority on campus opens the door for all sorts of involvement on the URI campus.
-Here are just some of the ways that the URI Greeks stay involved.
+Membership in a fraternity or sorority opens the door for a variety of involvement on the URI campus.
+Here are a few examples of the ways URI Greeks learn about leadership and educational opportunities.

-HDF 416-Personal and organizationl leadership.
-(3 crs.)
-Topics include leadership theory and style, experiential learning, peer mentoring, critical thinking, quality improvement, and organizational develoment.
+HDF 416 -Personal and Organizational Leadership.
+(3 credits) Topics include leadership theory and style, experiential learning, peer mentoring, critical thinking, quality improvement, and organizational development.
 (Lec.
 3) Elective for leadership minors.
-Pre: HDF 290 or 190 and permission of instructor.
+Prerequisite: HDF 290 or 190 and permission of instructor.

-CSV 302- Peer Mentors.
-(3 crs.)
-This course is designed to provide student mentors with the opportunity to learn, understand and apply the following: facilitation and engagement techniques, coaching techniques and confrontation skills, ethical decision making strategies, strategies for incluseive leadership, health and wellness competencies with and emphasis on college student risk issues.
+CSV 302 - Peer Mentors.
+(3 credits) This course is designed to provide student mentors with the opportunity to learn, understand and apply the following: facilitation and engagement techniques, coaching techniques and confrontation skills, ethical decision making strategies, strategies for inclusive leadership, health and wellness competencies with and emphasis on college student risk issues.

 Greek 101 – New Member Education Program

 Greek 101 is a community-wide new member education program that all new members of URI fraternities and sororities attend.
 The program consists of a weekly series of workshops that address the following areas: teambuilding, hazing, responsible alcohol management, violence prevention, scholarship, and leadership.
 Each workshop consists of a general presentation, followed by small group breakout sessions.
 During these sessions, trained peer mentors facilitate discussion among the new member about the presentation topic